Mattytomo365/Mattytomo365/README.md

 ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=Mattytomo365.Mattytomo365)

 ## About me
-Second year computer science student at Edge Hill University, with strong ambitions for a career in computer science.
-I'm currently in the stage of exploring different areas and roles in this vast industry, finding where i fit best.

-I'm paritcularly interested in software development & machine learning, however, I am open to expanding my interests even further.
+Final year CS student at Edge Hill University with a keen interest in full-stack development & machine learning.

+Seeking 2026 graduate software roles or placements nationwide

-### Skills and Experience
+### Experience
-I have experience in Python, C#, and Java.
-I also have exposure to HTML, CSS, and JavaScript.

-Previous experience in the hospitality industry has allowed me to form more interpersonal & social skills like communication, teamwork, leadership, and time management.

-Extra-curricular activities like projects, placements/work experience, and societies at university allow me to develop these skills.

-### Hobbies and Interests
-When I'm not coding, I love to run, read, create digital art, and relax, which is most important for me to maintain a strong work-life balance.
-Learning new things also allows me to use spare time to my advantage.

-## What I'm Currently Learning
+**Languages**
+- .NET
+- Python
+- Java
+- HTML & CSS

+**Frameworks**
+- Angular
+- ASP.NET Web API

+---

+## Academics

 ### Current Modules
-This will be updated once I start my third year.

-### Current Projects and Learning Goals
+- Statistical Modelling
+- Interface Programming
+- Research & Development Project

+### Extra-cirricular
+Alongside my projects, I regularly tackle Leetcode challenges to maintain & improve my coding proficiency across my strongest programming languages.
+You can find my profile [here](https://leetcode.com/u/Mattytomo365/), and my code in `LeetCode Solutions`.

+Gaining industry experience is also really important to me, I have recently completed a placement with HARTS (Hospital Arts, Liverpool) as a Junior Business Systems Developer.
+I developed a database management desktop application during this time to reduce the administrative workload for members of staff.

+---

+## Projects

+### Developing
-I am currently planning a full stack React & .NET web application project which leverages an integrated machine learning model to predict the sales of a given week in the hospitality industry, restaurants specifically.
+**ML Restaurant Forecasting System:** I am currently planning a full stack React & .NET web application project which leverages an integrated machine learning model to predict the sales of a given week in the hospitality industry, restaurants specifically.
 A multitude of factors will be taken into account in order to achive the best accuracy.
 This application is also in discussion for potential real-world deployment into a local restaurant in exchange for utilisng their data.
 Please refer to my `ML-Restaurant-Forecasting-System` repository for further details.

-I'm currently in the deployment stage of a Student Planner application which makes changes to a user's Google Calender through leveraging the Google Calendar API, allowing me to apply my knowledge of APIs and their usage in different contexts.
-This application is currently being verified with Google.
+### Deployed
+**Student Planner:** Python & Tkinter project centred around turning a student's day into a focused checklist, syncing tasks & assignments with the user's Google Calendar with the Google Calendar API.
+Tasks can be added, modified, deleted, categorised (module specific or general) and checked off through a simple, navigable interface featuring a prominent day-to-day checklist.
 Please refer to my `Student-Planner` repository for further details.

-Alongside my projects, I regularly tackle Leetcode challenges to maintain & improve my coding proficiency across my strongest programming languages.
-You can find my profile [here](https://leetcode.com/u/Mattytomo365/).

-Gaining industry experience is also really important to me, I have recently completed a placement with HARTS (Hospital Arts, Liverpool) as a Junior Business Systems Developer.
-I developed a database management desktop application during this time to reduce the administrative workload for members of staff, please refer to my `Database-Management-System` for more details.
+**Database Management System:** Built during my Junior Business Systems Developer role at Hospital Arts (HARTS), Liverpool: Python & Tkinter desktop application centralising admin data, reducing the manual workload for members of staff.
+Please refer to my `Database-Management-System` repository for further details.

 ## GitHub Stats
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Mattytomo365&layout=compact)